 Costs are generally lower in Medellín for most things than in touristy Cartagena.
 Near our current apartment in Sabaneta over 10 years later after my first Cartagena trip, I can find several places that typically charge 8,000 to 10,000 pesos for a men’s haircut.
 My wife can get her hair done for about 25,000 pesos.
 But she doesn’t do this often as she normally gets her hair done by her mother for free.

 Near Unicentro mall, there is a strip of hairdresser shops on Calle 34 that has low prices due to competition.
-A men’s haircut in these hairdresser shops on Calle 34 typically costs between 8,000 and 10,000 pesos (around $3).
+A men’s haircut in these hairdresser shops on Calle 34 typically costs between 8,000 and 10,000 pesos (less than $3).

 Getting a haircut in a shop in a mall in Medellín will be more expensive than the small barber shops or hairdresser shops (peluquerías) found on streets throughout the city.

 I frequently eat out for lunch and there are several “menú del día” lunch specials at small restaurants in Sabaneta that range in price from 8,000 to 10,000 pesos.
 The menú del día normally includes a soup or salad, a main course of meat, chicken or fish plus sides of rice and/or potatoes and a drink.

 I frequently also eat inexpensive street food – empanadas, hot dogs, palitos de queso, salpicon, guarapo, cut fruit, kettle corn, caramelized peanuts, churros and ice cream.
 There is a huge variety found in the city that normally doesn’t cost much.

 The Bottom Line: Surprisingly Cheap Things in Medellín

 Based on my over eight years experience living in Medellín, you can easily find many surprisingly cheap things in Medellín that are cheaper than in the U.S.